-Talking about Colombia is talking about diversity.
-Colombia is the second most biodiverse country in the world, just after Brazil
+To talk about Colombia is to talk about diversity.
+Colombia is the second most biodiverse country in the world, after Brazil.

 In Colombia you will find 10% of the planet´s total biodiversity contained in 0.7% of the world´s continental surface area.
 This incredible biodiversity in Colombia comes from the wide variety natural regions in Colombia, including tropical zones, two different oceans (Atlantic and Pacific) and three cordilleras running through the Andes and the Amazons.
 Within these regions you will find a wide variety of ecosystems and natural habitats, including paramos, glaciers, rainforests, forests, savannas, mangroves, coral reefs, rivers, coasts and much more.
 (See: https://www.sibcolombia.net/biodiversidad-en-cifras/).